Morgan Sets New Sixes Record As England Run Riot Against Afghanistan - UrduPoint

 Morgan then went to fifty with his fifth six in 36 balls faced when he pulled off-spinner Mohammad Nabi high into an 8,000-capacity temporary stand.

-Root was denied a second successive hundred and third of the tournament when he holed out off Gulbadin, whose three for 68 was not a bad return in the circumstances.
+Root was denied a second successive hundred and third of the tournament when he holed out off Naib, whose three for 68 was not a bad return in the circumstances.

-But the sixes kept coming, with Moeen Ali setting a new team record when he launched the penultimate delivery of the innings, from Dawlat, over long-on.
+But the sixes kept coming, with Moeen Ali setting a new team record when he launched the penultimate delivery of the innings, from Zadran, over long-on.